isiagi/yookataleAPI/readme.md

 ### Configuration

 Create a .env file in the root directory of the project and add your configuration settings.
-You can use the provided .env.example file as a template.
+You can use the provided .env.sample file as a template.

 ```
 # .env